iNeso1984/jQuery_Hide_Show/README.md

 # jQuery_Hide_Show_Button
-My first mouse event using 3 Bootstrap cards using my graphic art created with Adobe Illustrator.
+Demonstrating the use of click and mouse events using 3 Bootstrap cards created with my own graphic art made with Adobe Illustrator.